PepeTheFroggie/EspCopter32/README.md

 * VCC to Vin
 * GND to GND.

+Optional external RC input:

+* PPM SUM signal to pin 27
+* uncomment "#define externRC"

-Be sure you do acc_calib and write default patams to eeprom before taking off.
+Be sure you do acc_calib and write default params to eeprom before taking off.
 Acc_calib is done ba placing the copter on a level surface and press A on the serial console.
 Default PID are written by press P on the serial console.
 Read them with R.

 Deaultf PID are for a small copter, a bigger copter might need substantially lower values.
 Adjust gyro PID first and only if it flyes like silk adjust level_pid.
 Experimental:
-You can use a phone to change PID.
-But its RC control or webserver, not both.
-Define #ALLOWWEBSERVER and use channel 6 to init webserver.
-Change values and reset to go back to fly mode.
+You can use a phone to change PID using external RC input.
+Define #ALLOWWEBSERVER.
+Connect to the IP given on serial console at startup.
+Use http, not https.

 ![wiring.png](Wiring.png "Wiring")